Design-Based Inference under Random Potential Outcomes: Variance Estimation under Local Dependence

+We next consider variance estimators constructed under progressively weaker information about the dependence structure.
 A natural question is whether one can use a reduced dependency structure based solely on correlation.
 In many experimental settings, it is difficult to explicitly define or justify a full dependency neighbourhood structure \( \mathcal{E}_n \) based on latent interference or unobserved design constraints.
 However, domain knowledge or structural assumptions may suggest which unit-level estimators \( \zeta_i \) and \( \zeta_j \) are likely to be uncorrelated, even if their full dependence is unknown.
 This motivates constructing a variance estimator by summing only over pairs believed to exhibit non-negligible second-order dependence, resulting in a conservative correlation-based estimator.
 Specifically, consider the set

 and define the corresponding correlation-based variance estimator